-27Some of the discussion in this subsection is taken from Fair and Taylor (1990).

-EP method has come to be widely used for deterministic simulations of rational expectations models.
+The "extended path" (EP) method for solving RE models, which is discussed in this subsection, is presented in Fair and Taylor (1983).
+It is an extension of the iterative technique used in Fair (1979) for solving a model with rational expectations in the bond and stock markets, which is itself based on an idea in Poole (1976).
+The EP method has come to be widely used for deterministic simulations of rational expectations models.
 The EP method has been programmed as part of the TROLL computer package and is routinely used to solve large scale rational expectations models at the IMF, the Federal Reserve, the Canadian Financial Ministry, and other government agencies.
-It has also been used for simulation studies such as DeLong and Summers (1986) and King (1988).
+It has also been used for simulation studies such as De-Long and Summers (1986) and King (1988).
 Other solution methods for rational expectations models are summarized in Taylor and Uhlig (1990).